The Resale Shops

 The Coalition Resale Shops

 The Coalition is fortunate to receive donations over and above those required by families in need.
-Donations received from the community are sorted according to need and distributed either to the Client Services location or to one of four thrift stores.
-Revenues from sales at the stores are used to purchase food items for the food pantry or provide financial assistance to struggling families.
+Donations received from the community are sorted according to need and distributed for free or sold at one of four thrift stores.
+Revenues from sales at the stores are used to purchase food items for the food pantry or to provide financial assistance to struggling families.
 Proceeds from The Coalition Resale Shops contribute approximately 50% of the Coalition’s total annual budget.

 History of Resale Campus